 Belfry Tower or the Belfort van Brugge (in Dutch)

-The tower of Belfry was important in the middle ages as it almost served as a guardian to alert residents of fire or other calamities.
+The Tower of Belfry was important in the middle ages as it almost served as a guardian to alert residents of fire or other calamities.
 It forms a part of a 13th century complex of buildings.
-The Belfry tower has been recognized as UNESCO World Heritage sites since 1999.

 There are also 47 bells at the carillon inside the Belfry.
 You will learn more about the carillon and the ‘Triumphant Bell’ when you reach the top level.
-It is amazing to see the bell and the clockwork so closely (clockwork mechanism is also very fascinating).
+It is amazing to see the bell and the clockwork so closely (the clockwork mechanism is also very fascinating).

 The Burg Square

-Inside and in and around the Burg Square, you will find a few sightseeing gems that are worth a visit.
-The Bruges City Hall (The Stadhuis), an Old Civil Registry (1537 which was a CourtHouse) and the Basilica of the Holy Blood.
+Inside and in and around Burg Square, you will find a few sightseeing gems that are worth a visit.
+The Bruges City Hall (The Stadhuis), an Old Civil Registry (1537 which was a CourtHouse), and the Basilica of the Holy Blood.

 Take a moment to admire the complex.
-Or just relax to soak in the ambience of the square.
+Or just relax to soak in the ambiance of the square.

-There are many places to eat and shop near the Burg Square as well.
+There are many places to eat and shop near Burg Square as well.